PaulApivat/paulapivat/content/post/dsfs_2/index.md

          for y in range(10)]
 ```

-We will expect to use `list comprehensions` often, so we'll revisit this section as we seem more applications in context.
+We will expect to use `list comprehensions` often, so we'll revisit this section as we see more applications in context.

 ### Automated Testing and assert